technobunny/crypto-tax/README.md

-IRS 8949 Matching for Crypto

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A small Python application to help you manage your cryptocurrency trades, since most exchanges don't do it for you.
+A small Python application to help you manage your cryptocurrency trades for reporting to the IRS, since most exchanges don't do it for you.

-This application performs execution matching for you and outputs the matches to STDOUT.
+This application performs execution matching for you and outputs the matches to `STDOUT`.
 The matches are then ready to be entered onto IRS Form 8949 (long or short term, depending on time between open and close dates).

-Both crypto-fiat (e.g. BTC/USD) and crypto-crypto (e.g. BTC/ETH) are supported.
+All pairs are supported.

 <!-- GETTING STARTED -->
 ## Getting Started

-This application uses basic Python 3 and no extra libraries, so you can just jump right in.
+This application uses basic Python 3 (v3.9) and no extra libraries, so you can just jump right in.

 When I say basic Python 3, I mean it.
 This is me learning Python over a few days, so forgive the mess.

 ### Prerequisites

-Python3
+Python 3.9

 ## Data Format